usf-cs272-spring2022/usf-cs272-spring2022.github.io/_homework/complete-homework.md

   - **Follow the `TODO` directions.** For example, if the `TODO` comment stated you must use a `HashSet` and your code does not, you could lose points even if you are passing all of the unit tests.

-  - **Properly submit your homework on time.** Remember, there are no late homework submissions unless you apply for a policy exception.
-See the syllabus for details.
+  - **Properly submit your homework on time.** By default, Github Classroom will report your grade based on the last commit *before* the deadline and will ignore all other commits after that.
+You will have to reach out on Piazza to have late submissions regraded manually.

 To submit your homework, you must make a commit and push that commit to Github before the deadline!